illinoistech-itm/yhu66/README.md

 ## Something Interesting About You

-The initial reason of me for coming to the U.S. to study was to see the concert of my favorite singers.
+The initial reason of me for coming to the U.S. to study aborad was to see the concert of my favorite singer.

 ## Git tutorial